alexanderjophus/alexanderjophus.github.io/content/posts/troubleshoot.md

 I then joined a organisation whose expertise were kubernetes, and oh boy did I have a lot to learn.

 This isn't a blog post of what I've learned, I think that's a useless post, it'd be irrelevant in 3 weeks.
-This _is_ a post on how to debug clusters, which I'm hoping will stay relevant for a little while longer.
+This _is_ a post on how to debug clusters using concepts from troubleshoot, which I'm hoping will stay relevant for a little while longer.

 ## The Basics